 In other words, if your new audience doesn’t understand, relate to, or feel familiar with your service or product, they’re less inclined to give it a chance.

 All is not lost.
 There are simple steps you can take to break down barriers and shed your ‘outsider’ status.
 One is to feature the logos of trusted, widely known brands on your website.

 For example, if a reputable media site has endorsed your service, you could add a link to this.
 If you’ve earned credentials from a respected standards body, featuring their emblem will reassure customers that you are legitimate.
 It’s all about instilling positive associations.

 Another way to ingratiate yourself with a new audience?
 Align yourself with popular businesses or figureheads.
 This could range from forming a partnership to a basic exchange of comments on social media.
-On a larger scale, this tactic can be seen at play in celebrity endorsements.
+On a larger scale, this tactic can be seen in celebrity endorsements.